-Annapurna I in Nepal has the highest fatality rate for climbers, roughly 34 percent—more than one in three climbers perish on average.
+Annapurna I in Nepal has the highest fatality rate for climbers, roughly 32 percent.
 Ironically, Annapurna is last on the list of the top-10 highest mountains in the world.
 At around 29 percent, K2 has the second-highest fatality rate.

-By comparison, Mount Everest has a current fatality rate of around 4-5 percent; less than five deaths per 100 summit attempts.
-This figure does not include those who died in avalanches that hit Base Camp.
+By comparison, Mount Everest has a current fatality rate of less than 1%.
+This figure includes deaths from avalanches or falls.

 The deadliest season in the history of Everest attempts was in 1996 when poor weather and bad decisions caused the deaths of 15 climbers.
 The disastrous season on Mount Everest is the focus of many books, including Jon Krakauer's Into Thin Air.